 As gameplay in H1Z1 progresses, be on the lookout for a toxic green gas cloud, which will damage and kill those who remain within it.
-So you’ll need to keep moving and fighting.
+You’ll need to keep moving and fighting.

 4. Cuisine Royale by Darkflow Software

-is a battle royale, “all-kitchen-warfare” game that began as an April Fool’s Day joke from the developers of MMO, squad-based Enlisted
+Cuisine Royale is a battle royale, “all-kitchen-warfare” game that began as an April Fool’s Day joke from the developers of MMO, squad-based Enlisted.